chiunhau/p5-manager/README.md

 ## Advanced
 ### Using Babel ES6

 Simply add a flag after the `p5 generate` command.
 Then you'll have a `sketch.es6` file in the project.
-Those files with `.es6` extension would be automatically compiled to `.js` file, to the same directory everytime you save them.
+Those files with `.es6` extension would be automatically compiled to `.js` file, to the same directory every time you save them.

 ```bash
 $ p5 g my_project_es6 --es6
 ```

 ### .p5rc
 The main purpose of `.p5rc` is to track projects in the collection.
-Once you generate a project with command `p5 generate`, it will be utomatically. added to `.p5rc`.
+Once you generate a project with command `p5 generate`, it will be automatically. added to `.p5rc`.
 Projects listed in the `.p5rc` file would be servered in the GUI mode.

 ## About this project
-I'm a graphic design student who use p5js a lot so I need something to help me develop, manage or demo my p5js projects more efficiently.
+I'm a graphic design student who use p5.js a lot so I need something to help me develop, manage or demo my p5.js projects more efficiently.
 That's why p5-manager was made.

 Inspired by [kadamwhite/p5-cli](https://github.com/kadamwhite/p5-cli) and [express/generator](https://github.com/expressjs/generator).